-Safe walking and cycling can be promoted by building pedestrian and cycle routes, which at the moment comprise some 5,000 km, and by building over- and under-passes along roads.
+Walking and cycling safety is promoted by building pedestrian and cycle routes, which at the moment comprise some 5,000 km, and by building over- and under-passes along roads.
 On roads that have no separate paths for pedestrians or cyclists, it is important that the verges are properly maintained.
-Action to improve lighting and traffic control will also contribute to the safety of pedestrians and cyclists.
+Measures to improve lighting and traffic control will also contribute to the safety of pedestrians and cyclists.

-The transport and infrastructure division of ELY Centres for economic development, transport and the environment is responsible implementing the tasks of state regional administration.
-The Finnish Transport Agency is in charge of the operational control of the ELY Centres in the field of road management.
-The Finnish Transport Safety Agency and Liikenneturva (the central organisation for traffic safety in Finland) monitor and participate in the marketing of traffic safety measures.
+The transport and infrastructure division of Centres for Economic Development, Transport and the Environment (ELY Centres) is responsible for implementing the tasks of the state regional administration.
+The Finnish Transport Agency is responsible for the operational control of ELY Centres in the field of road management.
+The Finnish Transport Safety Agency and Liikenneturva (the Finnish Road Safety Council) monitor and develop traffic safety measures.

-The Ministry of Transport and Communications cooperates with the Ministries of the Environment, Social Affairs and Health, and Education and Culture in developing pedestrian and bicycle traffic.
-The Ministry is represented on the TELI committee for health-promoting physical activity, whose areas of interest include walking and cycling.
+The Ministry of Transport and Communications cooperates with its administrative branch, local and regional authorities, the Ministry of the Environment, Ministry of Employment and the Economy, Ministry of Social Affairs and Health, and Ministry of Education and Culture in developing pedestrian and bicycle traffic.
+The Ministry is represented on the Committee for Health-Enhancing Physical Activity (TELI Committee), whose focus includes the promotion of walking and cycling.